Estimated reading time: 7 minutes

 Both credit cards and personal loans can be brought together and used in rolling multiple debts into a specific payment.

-When you are in a capacity to pay off your debt quickly and you have an excellent credit rating, the best option could be a balance transfer.
+When you can pay off your debt quickly and have an excellent credit rating, the best option could be a balance transfer.

 Related: How to bulldoze your debt